Ciju Puthuppally

 R v C (2024)

-Persuaded the prosecution to discontinue its case against a woman charged with assaulting four police officers after submitting representations in relation to her mental health.
+Persuaded the prosecution to discontinue its case against a woman charged with assaulting four police officers after submitting an abuse of process application in relation to her mental health.

 R v G (2023)